 Banking in Playa Del Carmen

 Banking in Mexico is most likely going to be a different experience then where you are from.
-For example twice a month banks have lines out the door and at ATMs.
-This is because everyone in Mexico gets paid twice a month, the 1st. and 15th of the month more of less.
-Some other differences are the fact that most things are paid in cash and actually setting up online bill pay is still in the infancy stage, most accounts come with an electronic code keychain device for logging in online, cash, rather then credit cards is used a lot more in Mexico and long lines are normal in banks.
+For example, twice a month banks have lines out the door and at ATMs.
+This is because everyone in Mexico gets paid twice a month, the 1st. and 15th of the month more or less.
+Some other differences are the fact that most things are paid in cash and actually setting up online bill pay is still in the infancy stage, most accounts come with an electronic code keychain device for logging in online, cash, rather than credit cards is used a lot more in Mexico and long lines are normal in banks.
 These are just some of the different things you can expect to encounter in Mexico.

 The first thing to consider about opening a bank account in Mexico is do you need one?
 It really depends on how long you plan on being in Mexico and your personal situation.
-Not all people that are going to be living here need an account and the ease of keeping what you have may outway the paperwork and time of learning about your new bank account.
+Not all people that are going to be living here need an account and the ease of keeping what you have may out way the paperwork and time of learning about your new bank account.

 Who could go without a bank account in Mexico?